Knee Ligaments

 Anything that stretches the knee ligaments beyond their elastic limit will cause the ligament to tear.
 Ligament tears vary from a minor sprain where only a few fibers are torn to major tears where the ligament ruptures completely.

-You can find out more about knee ligament injuries, including the causes, symptoms, treatment and injury prevention:
+You can find out more about knee ligament injuries, including the causes, symptoms, treatment and injury prevention in the following articles:

 Quiz Time: What is the difference between a ligament and a tendon?